 Guy is a Director with Aecom Asia Co.
 Ltd, specializing in tunnel design and construction.
 He graduated as a mining geologist, and has spent the last 20 years in the tunnelling industry in the UK and Hong Kong.
 He has been an active member of the Hong Kong Branch of the IoM3 for the last 10 years, was a key participant in the organisation of events such as the tunnelling and underground construction conferences and young persons lecture competitions.

 Ever since a summer placement where Guy was employed as a miner in a Cornish tin mine, he has been involved in projects utilising blasting for excavation of tunnels and site formations.
 Since arriving in Hong Kong, Guy has gained first hand experience of tunnel and surface blasting, with experience gained from projects such as the Jordan Valley site formation, Ocean Park site formation and tunnels, HATS Stage 2A, Express Rail Link (XRL), Shatin to Central Line (SCL), and the relocation of Shatin sewage treatment works into caverns.

-Jennifer Haigh, Council Member
+Kelvin Choi, Council Member

 Roy Hung, Council Member

 Roy is a Senior Geotechnical Engineer in the Mines Division of GEO, Government of the HKSAR.
 As a Chartered Engineer, he is a corporate member of the HKIE in Structural, Civil, Geotechnical and Materials disciplines, with over 17 years of professional experience principally in the geotechnical and tunnelling fields.
 In recent years, he has been working mainly on projects related to rock quarries and cavern developments.
 Apart from this, he is also a concrete technologist experienced in developing materials specifications and testing standards.
 [Email: firstname.lastname@example.org]

 George Ho, Council Member